-- I would check this box to have my withdrawal made payable to me and enter the requested amount. - If I select the Net Amount box, the actual withdrawal amount will be greater than the withdrawal amount received to account for applicable income taxes and fees. - If I select the Gross Amount box, applicable income taxes and fees will be withheld from the gross amount, resulting in an amount less than the requested amount.
-If both or neither check box is marked, the request will be processed as a Gross Amount. - If I am electing a partial withdrawal, I must indicate the percent or amount in the lines provided. - If I am electing this option for my Required Minimum Distribution, I must enter a dollar amount.
-Percentages are unavailable. - If I am taking a withdrawal from a specific contribution source, I would enter it on the line provided.
-If I do not enter a contribution source, my withdrawal will be prorated against all of my available investment options under Non-Roth and/or Roth as elected on the form, and all available contribution sources.
+- · I would check this box to have my withdrawal made payable to me and enter the requested amount. - If I select the Net Amount box, the actual withdrawal amount will be greater than the withdrawal amount received to account for applicable income taxes and fees. - If I select the Gross Amount box, applicable income taxes and fees will be withheld from the gross amount, resulting in an amount less than the requested amount.
+If both or neither check box is marked, the request will be processed as a Gross Amount. - If I am electing a partial withdrawal, I must indicate the amount or percent in the lines provided.